Sheridan County is named for General Phillip Henry Sheridan, who was a Civil War hero.

 Contractor: Ferguson and Pearson

-Description: The building faces east and is a two story buff colored brick structure.
-The east front has two large columns rising to a header and pediment at the roof line.
+Description: The building faces east and is a two story buff colored brick and concrete structure.
+The building is located on the landscaped grounds atop a low hill in the center of Sheridan.
+The building has a raised basement with rock faced foundation and the third story is an attic.
+The east front has two large Iconic columns rising to a header and pediment with circular window at the roof line.
 Above the entrance is an arched window.
-The base of the building is stone.
 On the center of the roof is an octagonal dome with clock and green colored roof.
-The building was restored in 1984.
-The architect was Drake, Gustafson and Associates and the contractor was KWN Construction Company.
-An addition was added on the north side in 1982.
+The roof line is flat.
+The interior has a grand staircase ascending to the second story where the former courtroom is located.
+The building was renovated in 1984.
+The architect was Drake, Gustafson and Associates and the contractor was K W N Construction Company.
+A four story addition was constructed on the north side in 1982.
+The addition is the County Justice Center and houses the District Court and Circuit Court of the 4th Judicial District.
 The architect was Drake, Gustafson and Associates and the contractor was Fletcher Construction Company.
+On the west side of the courthouse is the Old Sheriff’s Residence.

 Note: The contractor, Ferguson and Pearson, was a partnership between Frank Ferguson who eventually became the city building inspector, and N A Pearson, who was a State Senator.
 Ferguson also worked as a carpenter in the construction of Fort Mackenzie.

-See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Dawson County, Granite County, McCone County, Musselshell County, Richland County, Rosebud County, Sheridan County and Silver Bow County; and in Wyoming in Park County and Washakie County.
+See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Dawson County, Granite County, McCone County, Musselshell County, Richland County, Rosebud County, Sheridan County and Silver Bow County; in Oregon in Jackson County and in Wyoming in Park County and Washakie County.

 Photos taken 2009